CitiesSkylinesMods/TMPE/README.md

 1.8.13, 01/01/2017
 - Bugfix: Timed traffic ligt data can become corrupt when upgrading a road segment next to a traffic light, leading to faulty UI behavior (thanks to @Brain for reporting this issue)
 - Bugfix: The position of the main menu button resets after switching to the free camera mode (thanks to @Impact and @gravage for reporting this issue)
+- Bugfix: A division by zero exception can occur when calculating the average number of waiting/floating vehicles
 - Improved selection of overlay markers on underground roads (thanks to @Padi for reminding me of that issue)
 - Minor performance improvements